MichaelCurrin/jekyll-theme-quickstart/README.md

 ## Usage

-_TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets._
+_TODO: Write your usage instructions here.
+Describe your available layouts, includes, SASS and/or assets._

 ## Development